rwth-acis/hye-youtube-docker/README.md

 Make sure to set the `BASE_URL` environment variable to URL under which your deployment of the frontend will be available.
 By default this value is set to *http://localhost:8081/*.

+### Python MlLib
+This small service performs the matrix factorization and word2vec embedding computations required by the HyE Recommendations service.
+For this, a pre-trained word2vec model file with the proper format is required.
+Details are provided in the service's [README](https://github.com/rwth-acis/hye-python-mllib/blob/master/README.md).
+By default, the service is configured to use the model that can be downloaded [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) which is then mounted into the directory as a volume.

+By default, the server tries to bind to port `8000` which can be adjusted with the `SERVICE_PORT` environment variable.
+Furthermore, the word2vec model location can be changed via the `MODEL_LOCATION` variable, and using the `MODEL_URL` variable, the docker container first tries to download the model from the provided URL and store it at the specified `MODEL_LOCATION`.

 ### Nginx
 This container starts an nginx reverse proxy which manages the web paths to the respective service paths.
 This is necessary as requests, sometimes authenticated through cookies, have to be made to the different sub-systems of the project which is only possible if these requests do not violate the [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-This containers configuration can be adjusted by editing the repsective conf file for docker-compose or the configmap file for the kubernetes deployment.
+This containers configuration can be adjusted by editing the respective conf file for docker-compose or the configmap file for the kubernetes deployment.

 ## Kubernetes
 The files stored in the kubernetes directory contain the configurations used by the service instance deployed to the tech4comp cluster available under https://hye.tech4comp.dbis.rwth-aachen.de/.